Professional mathematics since 1984

 BACK to top

 My original area of research is the theory of operators on Hilbert spaces which was once described by Louis de Branges (in the October 1994 Bulletin of the American Math.
 Society) as "the field of mathematics that has the strongest interaction with the scientific and technological developments which are characteristic of the twentieth century."
 Beginning with my Ph.D. thesis on problems of best approximation from compact perturbations of nest algebras, my research focused mainly on algebras of operators and specifically on nest algebras.
 In the mid-1990s, I wrote two papers which together provide complete characterizations in algebraic (as opposed to topological) terms of the Bourgain algebra and higher order Bourgain algebras associated to a nest algebra.

 Another main direction of my research has been a collaboration with my colleague Al Marrero that began in the autumn of 1996, when we read and mulled over several papers of mutual interest.
 Since then, we have published eight papers together.

-Also, as described above, I developed an interest in the mathematics of medical imaging processes that led me to write the book The Mathematics of Medical Imaging: A Beginner's Guide, published by Springer, in 2010.
+Also, as described above, I developed an interest in the mathematics of medical imaging processes that led me to write the book The Mathematics of Medical Imaging: A Beginner's Guide, published by Springer (2nd edition, 2015).

 Most recently, I have been collaborating with Jesse Frey, a brilliant young statistician in my department.
 We have worked together on several problems related to the use of judgment ranking in the estimation of various population parameters.
-We have published three papers together.
+We have published five papers together.

 BACK to top